 Interest in psychedelics for therapy is growing, and people have questions.
 How do different psychedelic substances like ketamine, esketamine, “shrooms,” ibogaine, and MDMA compare?
 What about ketamine vs psilocybin for therapy?
 What is legal, and what is not?
 What is it like to trip?

-While every journey is unique, a few key distinctions between medicines can be made.
-Here we will explore the therapeutic uses of ketamine and psilocybin (aka “shrooms”), but stay tuned for other articles on more medicines.
+While every therapeutic experience is unique, a few key distinctions between these medicines can be made.
+Here we explore what research has revealed about ketamine and psilocybin, while noting that only ketamine is legally available in Canada for therapeutic use.

 What Distinguishes Ketamine vs Psilocybin?